Special Circumstances

 Medical or Dental Expenses not Covered by Insurance

-• For 2022-23: You/your spouse or your parent(s) paid in excess of 5% of the family’s total 2021 adjusted gross income for medical/dental insurance premiums or expenses not covered by insurance.
-Ongoing, longer range medical and dental expenses such as cancer therapy or orthodontic care may be included for 2022 charges already incurred.
+- For 2024-2025: In excess of 5% of the family’s total 2023 adjusted gross income paid toward out-of-pocket for medical or dental expenses or insurance premiums.
+Ongoing, longer range medical and dental expenses such as cancer therapy or orthodontic care may be included for the charges already incurred in 2024.
 Elective cosmetic procedures will not be considered.

 One-time Income used to Pay Off Debt

-• You/your spouse or parent(s) had a one-time income that was used to pay off debt to avoid bankruptcy, foreclosure, referral to collections, or other extreme financial hardship.
+- An example of one-time income that was used to pay off debt would be a capital gain inflating your adjusted gross income that resulted from cashing in a 401(k) for the purposes of paying off debt to avoid bankruptcy, foreclosure, referral to collections, or other extreme financial hardship.

-• Expenses that cannot be considered include: vacations, weddings, standard living expenses, home renovations, credit card debt, auto loans/insurance/repairs, expenses related to self-employment, etc.
+- Types of debt paid for the purpose of this category cannot include vacations, weddings, standard living expenses, home renovations, credit card debt, auto loans/insurance/repairs, etc.

 Unusual Debt or Expense

-• You/your spouse or parent(s) had unusual debt or expenses that caused an economic hardship.
-These may include: dual housing necessitated by economic conditions, funeral expenses not covered by insurance, natural disaster expenses not covered by insurance or FEMA, or special travel/lodging for medical care.
+- An example of an unusual debt or expenses that caused an economic hardship may include: dual housing necessitated by economic conditions, funeral expenses not covered by insurance, natural disaster expenses not covered by insurance or FEMA, or special travel/lodging for medical care.

 If you are a student currently enrolled at NDSU and have immediate financial concerns related to your loss of income, inability to pay for rent, food, or child care, please inquire about possible limited emergency funding and/or additional student loan options by contacting One Stop.